morris/vanilla-todo/README.md

   I cannot recommend using it enough.
 - We're effectively locked out of using NPM dependencies that don't provide browser-ready builds (ES modules or UMD).
-- Most frameworks handle a lot of browser inconsistencies **for free** and continuously monitor regressions with extensive test suites.
+- Most frameworks handle a lot of browser inconsistencies and continuously monitor regressions with extensive test suites.
-  The cost of browser testing is surely a lot higher when using a vanilla approach.
+  The cost of browser testing is possibly higher when using a vanilla approach.

 ---